quite/i3gopher/README.md

 # i3gopher

-`i3gopher` is a helper rodent for i3.
+`i3gopher` is a helper rodent for i3 and Sway (the i3-compatible Wayland compositor).
 It may take on various chores.

 ## Running